-- Using Information Console, access the file in an Encyclopedia volume. - Using Actuate BIRT Designer Professional, run an Actuate BIRT design file, and view the file in BIRT Viewer and Interactive Viewer.
+- Using Information Console, access the file. - Using Actuate BIRT Designer Professional, run an Actuate BIRT design file, and view the file in BIRT Viewer and Interactive Viewer.
 Then, in Interactive Viewer, choose to analyze the file.

 You can use Information Console to navigate to and open the following file types that contain cube data.
 These file types open using Data Analyzer.